pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 <a href="#heading--about-dns"><h2 id="heading--about-dns">About DNS</h2></a>

-Because IP addresses are hard for humans to remember, the Internet supports the use of hostnames to identify hosts.
-These hostnames are associated with the host's actual IP address in a server known as a Domain Name server.
+Because IP addresses are hard for humans to remember, the Internet supports the use of host names to identify hosts.
+These host names are associated with the host's actual IP address in a server known as a Domain Name server.
 The overall protocol is known as the [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System).